41 Famous Landmarks in Ireland For Your Bucket List

 Ireland Landmarks Map

-Using the map of Ireland landmarks, you can explore all of the points of interest.
+A map of Ireland landmarks.
+Use the map to explore all of the points of interest.

 Dublin Castle, Dublin

 In the heart of the city of Dublin lies a 600-year-old castle that loyally served its possessors, from Danish Vikings to the British Empire.
 It's often thought of as one of the most important landmarks in Ireland.

 The historic building holds a significant collection of artefacts, including a range of portrait paintings.
 You can wander around the castle, but access to certain places are restricted.
 If you want to get the most out of the castle and its adjacent buildings, join a guided tour.

 The tour will take you through the State Apartments, a Viking excavation area, a Medieval Tower, a church (the Chapel Royal), and the castle gardens.

 Ireland's oldest and most renowned university, Trinity College Dublin, was founded in 1592 by Queen Elizabeth I. Initially born out of ruins of an Augustinian monastery, its predecessors expanded the university as an architectural masterpiece with impressive landscaping.

 One thing you will realise as you wander on its cobblestone ways is the many dreams it has given wings to for more than 600 years.
 The best way to learn about Trinity College is by taking the guided tour that covers the four important squares of the university, along with an explanation of its historical background.